linuxdeepin/deepin-manual/manual/professional/deepin-cloud-scan/en_US/index.md

 ## Scan Test

-You can use Deepin Cloud Scan to scan files in deepin, the steps are as below.
+You can use Cloud Scan to scan files in UOS, the steps are as below.

 1. Click on ![icon_scan](icon/icon_scan.png) to enter the interface of scan settings.
 2. Click the top left corner to select **Preferences** to set the scanning parameters.